AresValley/Artemis-DB/static/132/description.md

 Datawell Buoy HF Links transmitted by Datawell Marine measurement buoys, measuring ocean conditions, temperature, and wave current.
+Developed by Datawell BV in the Netherlands.
+The buoys get 50 km transmission range with the HF link.
+There are two transmission modes used by the buoys, 2FSK and 4MFSK.
+HXV firmware uses 2FSK, where HVA firmware uses 4MFSK.

+2FSK uses 65 Hz shift at 40 bd.
+4MFSK uses 4 frequencies at ~85 Hz shift between frequencies at 40 bd